starwindz/swos-port/docs/ida2asm.md

 - path to input control file
 - path to output C++ header with exported symbols
 - output format (currently only `masm` and `c++` are supported)
-- number of files to split output ASM files (as well as how many threads to use), maximum is 20
+- number of files to split output files (as well as how many threads to use), maximum is 20

 Optional parameters are also accepted, they start with two dashes, and are currently only valid for C++ output:

 `--extra-memory-size=<size>` - statically allocate memory of given size

-`--disable-optimizations`
+`--disable-optimizations` - disable conversion-time optimizations

 Short help can be listed by passing `-h` or `--help` parameter.
+See more about optimizations in [Optimizations section](#optimizations).

 ## Input file

-Input file controls how the conversion to actual assembly files will be performed.
-It consists of sections which begin with `@` sign.
+Input file controls how the conversion to the actual output files will be performed.
+It consists of sections which begin with '`@`' sign.
 Following sections are supported:
 - `@import`
 - `@export`
 - `@remove`